-There are several ways to take cinnamon in order to take advantage of its many benefits.
+There are several ways to take cinnamon to take advantage of its many benefits.

 - Cinnamon Water – Soak a cinnamon stick in a glass of water overnight and drink the infused water in the morning on an empty stomach

-- Replace Sugar with Cinnamon – Cinnamon has a mild sweet flavor and be used as a natural sweetener when added to many types of desserts like cakes and pies.
+- Replace Sugar with Cinnamon – Cinnamon has a mildly sweet flavor and be used as a natural sweetener when added to many types of desserts like cakes and pies.

 - Drink Cinnamon Tea or Coffee – spiced tea is made with a dash of cinnamon powder added to the tea or add some to the coffee while it is brewing.
 The unique taste of cinnamon will take that hot beverage to the next level and you get those health benefits as well.